Distortion Bounds for Source Broadcast Problems: Introduction

-One of the most classical problems in this area is JSCC of transmitting a Gaussian source over average power constrained $K$-user Gaussian broadcast channel.
+One of the most classical problems in this area is JSCC of transmitting a Gaussian source over a $K$-user Gaussian broadcast channel with average transmitting power constrained.
 Goblick \cite{Goblick65} observed that when the source bandwidth and the channel bandwidth are matched (i.e., one channel use per source sample) linear uncoded transmission (symbol-by-symbol mapping) is optimal.
-However, the optimality of such a simple linear scheme cannot be extended to the case of the bandwidth mismatch.
-One way to approximately characterize the achievable distortion region is finding its inner bound and outer bound.
-For inner bound, analog coding schemes or hybrid coding schemes have been studied in a vast body of literature \cite{Gastpar03,Shannon49,Shamai98,Prabhakaran11}.
-For 2-user Gaussian broadcast communication, Prabhakaran \emph{et al.} \cite{Prabhakaran11} gave the tightest inner bound so far, which is achieved by hybrid digital-analog (HDA) scheme.
-On the other hand, Reznic \emph{et al.} \cite{Reznic06} derived a nontrivial outer bound for 2-user Gaussian broadcast problem with bandwidth expansion (i.e., more than one channel uses per source sample) by introducing an auxiliary random variable (or remote source).
-Tian \emph{et al.} \cite{Tian11} extended this outer bound to $K$-user case by introducing more than one auxiliary random variables.
-Similar to the results of Reznic \emph{et al.}, the outer bound given by Tian \emph{et al.} is also nontrivial only for bandwidth expansion case \cite{Yu2015comments}.
-Beyond broadcast communication, Minero \emph{et al.} \cite{Minero} considered sending memoryless correlated source transmitted over memoryless multi-access channel and derived an inner bound using a unified framework of hybrid coding, and also Lee \emph{et al.} \cite{Lee} derived a unified achievability result for memoryless network communication.
+However, the optimality of such a simple linear scheme cannot be extended to the bandwidth mismatch case.
+One way to approximately characterize the admissible distortion region is finding its inner bound and outer bound.
+For inner bound, analog coding or hybrid coding has been studied in a vast body of literature \cite{Gastpar03,Shannon49,Shamai98,Prabhakaran11}.
+For 2-user Gaussian broadcast communication, Prabhakaran \emph{et al.} \cite{Prabhakaran11} gave the best known inner bound, which is achieved by a hybrid digital-analog (HDA) scheme.
+On the other hand, Reznic \emph{et al.} \cite{Reznic06} derived a non-trivial outer bound (tighter than the single-user bound) for 2-user Gaussian broadcast problem with bandwidth expansion (i.e., more than one channel uses per source sample) by introducing an auxiliary random variable (or a remote source).
+Tian \emph{et al.} \cite{Tian11} extended this outer bound to the $K$-user case by introducing more than one auxiliary random variables.
+Similar to the results of Reznic \emph{et al.}, the outer bound given by Tian \emph{et al.} is also nontrivial only for the bandwidth expansion case \cite{Yu2015comments}.
+Beyond broadcast communication, Minero \emph{et al.} \cite{Minero} considered sending memoryless correlated sources over a memoryless multi-access channel, and derived an inner bound using a unified framework of hybrid coding.
+Lee \emph{et al.} \cite{Lee} derived a unified achievability result for memoryless network communication.